Applications for 2019-2020 Site Leader positions are now closed.

 Be a part of something bigger than yourself.
 Thousands of college students participate in “alternative breaks,” so be a part of the movement!
 You’ll instantly join a brother/sisterhood that’s unique.

 Do you want a career after college?
-Being a Site Leader will teach you SO many skills, that you just won’t develop if you are only sitting in Classroom Building that you will be able to transfer into your future career.
-(Think...communication skills, public speaking skills, the ability to lead a team, and confidence).
+Being a Site Leader will teach you SO many skills, that you just won’t develop if you are only sitting in classes.
+(Think...communication skills, public speaking skills, the ability to lead a team, and confidence.)

 Speaking of a career—do you have a resume?
 You can absolutely highlight this role on your resume!